John 8:1-11 People can only experience God through a community of truth and grace

 “He who is without sin among you, let him be the first to throw a stone at her.”

 The woman’s accusers upon hearing Jesus’s words started leaving beginning with the older ones.
 When everyone had gone, Jesus stood up and pointed her to the fact that no one had the right to condemn her for two reasons.
-Firstly, the Jews had no legitimate authority to put her to death.
-Most importantly, Jesus (as God’s appointed judge) had forgiven her of her sins.
+Firstly, the Jews had no legitimate authority to put another to death.
+Secondly, Jesus (as God’s appointed judge) had forgiven her of her sins.

 People can only experience God through a community of truth and grace.

 Now, truth and grace must be appropriated in tandem, and either one cannot be above the other.
 Grace without truth is tantamount to accepting people’s behaviour and attitudes blindly.
 On the other hand, truth without grace is powerless.
 Truth, no doubt is the standard of godliness.
-But grace propels us towards it.
+But grace holds power to propel us towards it.
 Therefore, the church must hold both truth and grace in tandem.
 In other words, we must teach the truth without fear of persecution.
-And at the same time, we empower people by walking with them patiently while giving them space and time to change.
+And at the same time, empower people by being patient while giving them space and time to change.

 Regrettably, many churches today are not building truth and grace in their communities.
 Instead, they are constantly trying to appease the masses to keep them coming week after week.
-As a result, many either become hurt and disappointed with God.
-And many continue with their wanton lifestyle because of the lack of truths in the teachings.
+As a result, many either become disappointed with God and left.
+Or they continue their wanton lifestyle because of the lack of truths in the teachings.
 There are two kinds of churches: The first kind focuses mostly on grace.
-Such attracts people who do not like to travel on the narrow path.
+Such will attract people who do not like to travel on the narrow path.
 The second kind are like the Jews who use manipulation and fear to keep their members from leaving.